MicrosoftDocs/Hololens/hololens/hololens-global-assigned-access-kiosk.md

 ## Additional Global Assigned Access Examples

-This is a Global Assigned Access kiosk that when any user signs in they will have a multi-app kiosk with the Settings App, Feedback Hub, and Edge.
+This is an example Global Assigned Access kiosk that when any user signs in they will have a multi-app kiosk with the Settings App, Feedback Hub, and Microsoft Edge.

 :::code language="xml" source="samples/kiosk-sample-global-assigned-access.xml":::

-This is a Global Assigned Access kiosk that excludes the device owner, when any other AAD user signs in they will have a multi-app kiosk with the Settings App, Feedback Hub, and Edge.
+This example is a Global Assigned Access kiosk that excludes the device owner, when any other AAD user signs in they will have a multi-app kiosk with the Settings App, Feedback Hub, and Microsoft Edge.
 This kiosk also includes a secondary kiosk configuration for a Visitor account, which may be signed into by anyone on the lock screen.
 When a user signs into the Visitor account they will have a multi-app kiosk that only has the Feedback Hub app.

 :::code language="xml" source="samples/kiosk-sample-global-assigned-access-visitor-exclude.xml":::